loicbdev/loicbdev/README.md

 ***Welcome to my GitHub profile!***

-🌱 I'm a junior developper from Nantes.
+🌱 I'm a junior web developer from Nantes.

 ### Working with :